 Ease of Use

 Though this bag comes in just one size, it's shockingly adjustable.
-It's definitely not a "one size fits all" though, with a 17-20" torso length and 24-35" natural waist size, but it will fit a lot of wearers.
+It's definitely not a "one size fits all" though, with a 17 to 20-inch torso length and 24 to 35-inch natural waist size, but it will fit a lot of wearers.
 The shoulder straps are actually attached in line with the waist belt, so they all tighten and loosen together.
 It still has all the same straps in all the regular places, but they're secretly attached inside the body of the bag.
 This really helps the Chimera be quite adjustable to the wide array of human body shapes.
 The pack is also very easy to cinch down tight to your back - and it's easy to do it on the go too, rather than taking the whole thing off to wrench down on traditional side cinches.
 A string with a loop on the end dangles over your shoulder and two more knotted ends are located just above where the hip belt attaches.
 By pulling all of these down tight, this bag is SO easy to make immobile on your back even after you've already picked up and headed down the trail.

 While all the exterior pockets are straightforward to use, the zippered ones are a bit less fun to play with.
 They have quite narrow openings that make packing large objects more challenging and stop you from seeing what's inside your bag.
-We were able to squeeze a 13" laptop in its case into the main compartment, but fitting it through the narrow zipper was rather tight.
+We were able to squeeze a 13-inch laptop in its case into the main compartment, but fitting it through the narrow zipper was rather tight.
 And while we love being able to dig around inside without stopping to remove the whole pack, you will have to loosen and tighten the entire Dyno Cinch harness system every time.
 For its intended use as a bag for constant motion though, it's well-designed to make it easier to never have to set down your pack to find anything inside it.

-Made of 70D IronLite ripstop nylon, the TNF Chimera doesn't exactly ooze durability.
+Made of 70-Denier IronLite ripstop nylon, the TNF Chimera doesn't exactly ooze durability.
 It's actually so thin-feeling and almost papery-sounding that we were initially quite worried about its longevity.
 It also has numerous mesh pockets all over the outside of the bag.
 However, we are pleased to report that we actually had no issues scraping this bag over granite boulders, past desert brambles, or putting pens in pockets at weird angles.

 We have some lingering worries about the string cinch system that tightens down this bag, as all too often we've watched the little plastic toggle grippers give up maintaining a tight hold over time.
-During our several month testing period though, we ran and fastpacked all over western Nevada and the Sierras and they never once loosened when we didn't want them to.
+During our several-month testing period though, we ran and fastpacked all over western Nevada and the Sierras, and they never once loosened when we didn't want them to.
 We also didn't find any reviews online of other owners of this bag complaining about this worry of ours - or anything else about the durability of the Chimera!
 So despite not having the most impressive look, this bag is actually much more durable than we'd expected.